-With the sketchbook turned horizontally, Turner filled the bottom half of this page with a view of the town of Melun, located some twenty-eight miles south-east of central Paris on the banks of the Seine.
-The two towers of the Collegiate Church of Notre-Dame are featured prominently in the centre of the page, rising above the surrounding buildings.
+With the sketchbook turned horizontally, Turner filled the top half of this page with a cursory drawing of the town of Melun, located some twenty-eight miles south-east of central Paris on the banks of the Seine.
+A note along the top edge of the page locates the scene.
 Turner made several sketches of Melun in the present volume, a list of which is provided in the sketchbook Introduction.
 For the watercolour of the town which Turner worked up with a view to engraved reproduction around this time, see Tate D24690 (Turner Bequest CCLIX 125).
 This led to an illustration in the 1835 volume of Turner’s Annual Tour: Wanderings by the Loire and Seine (1833–5; later reissued as Rivers of France); see Tate impression T04725.
-A second landscape view, inverted in relation to the sketch of Melun, is featured along the top edge of the page.

 A large section of the right-hand part of the page has been torn out and repaired.